SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 This option would reach the highest security standard and establish protection on all identified communication channels simultaneously.
 However, this would burden CSPs greatly due to the difficulty of addressing some of the channels and properly maintaining the solution.
 Also there is a risk of making this incompatible with existing infrastructures due to some of their specifics being mutually exclusive to the more intricate protection mechanisms such as cross-node IPsec configurations.
-As a third aspect, not all mechanisms might fulfill the CSPs requirements regarding performance and stability and SCS cannot in good faith force CSPs to use technologies not suited to their infrastructures.
+As a third aspect, not all mechanisms might fulfill the CSPs requirements regarding performance and stability and the SCS standard cannot in good faith force CSPs to use technologies not suited to their infrastructures.

 This seems like a bad option from many perspectives.
 It also allows very little flexibility and might even make SCS conformance unappealing to CSPs due to the immense effort required to reach it.

 #### Option 2: only make recommendations

-This option would limit SCS to only recommend mechanisms in this standard like presented in the OpenStack Security Guide.
+This option would limit the SCS project to only recommend mechanisms in this standard like presented in the OpenStack Security Guide.
 Although this can increase awareness about the best practices recommended by OpenStack and maybe encourage CSPs to abide by them, it would actually contribute very little to the security baseline of SCS infrastructures as a whole since everything would stay optional.

 This option would be very easy to standardize and get consensus on due to its lightweight and optional nature.